-- (1) The options listed in this column are qualified stock options granted at an exercise price equal to the fair market value of the Company's common stock on the date of grant under the Company's 1994 Equity Compensation Plan.
-Grants become exercisable in installments of one-third per year commencing on the first anniversary of the grant date.
-An equal number of dividend equivalents, with a four year accumulation period, were awarded to the named individuals under the 1994 Equity Compensation Plan.
-The accrued value of the dividend equivalent awards for 1994 through 1998 is shown on the Summary Compensation Table. - (2) The exercise price for options granted is equal to the mean of the high and low sale prices of the Company's common stock on the New York Stock Exchange composite tape on the date the option is granted. - (3) The values in this column were determined using the Black-Scholes Option Pricing Model.
+(1) The options listed in this column are qualified stock options granted at an exercise price equal to the fair market value of the Company's common stock on the date of grant under the Company's 1994 Equity Compensation Plan.
+Grants

+(2) The exercise price for options granted is equal to the mean of the high and low sale prices of the Company's common stock on the New York Stock Exchange composite tape on the date the option is granted.

+(3) The values in this column were determined using Black-Scholes Option Pricing Model.
 The actual value of stock options, if any, that may be realized will depend on the difference between the exercise price and the market price on the date of exercise.
 The estimated values under the Black-Scholes model are based on assumptions as to such variables as interest rates, stock price volatility and dividend yield.
-The key assumptions used in the Black-Scholes model valuation of the stock options are (i) an assumed dividend yield of 2.9%, (ii) a risk free rate of return of 5.6%, (iii) volatility of 16.9%, (iv) an exercise date of 10 years from the date of grant, and (v) no reduction in values to reflect non-transferability or other restrictions on the options.
+The key assumptions used in the Black-Scholes model valuation of the stock options are (i) an assumed dividend yield of 3.2%, (ii) a risk free rate of return of 5.4%, (iii) volatility of 20.9%, (iv) an exercise date of 10 years from the date of grant, and (v) no reduction in values to reflect non-transferability or other restrictions on the options.
 These assumptions are not a forecast of future dividend yield, stock performance or volatility.